 How to Factory Reset the OnePlus 5T

 If you are experiencing major problems or can’t find a solution to something, try a factory data reset.
+This is a last resort and will erase everything, but can fix most issues.
 You can do this a few different ways, and here’s the easiest method.

 Head to Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down to Backup & reset and then tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.
 Again, a factory data reset erases everything from your phone.
 Back up anything important before you proceed.